wp-plugins/ads-campaigns/readme.txt

 1. Edit a post/page
 2. Click "Create Ad" button
-3. Enter Ad name and text
+3. Enter Ad name, text and image
 4. View analytics

 This plugin lets you create and monitor Google Adwords and Facebook Ads.